vue-bridge/vue-bridge/packages/docs/guide/writing-compatible-code.md

 While Vue 2 will stay around for quite some time, Vue 3 is clearly the future, so VueBridge assumes that your code will be written in Vue 3 style wherever possible, and `@vue-bridge/runtime` will change/polyfill your component definition where necessary (and possible) to ensure Vue 2 compatibility.

-The way in which it does is very convenient for developers: by wrapping the `defineComponent()` function that you might already know from Vue 3.
+The way in which it does that is very convenient for developers: by wrapping the `defineComponent()` function that you might already know from Vue 3.

-In Vue 3, it originally doesn't really do anything besides signaling Typescript (or your editor/IDE) that the object passed to it is actually a Vue component definition.
-It  looks like this, normally:
+In Vue 3, it originally doesn't really do anything besides signaling Typescript (or your editor/IDE) that the object passed to it is actually a Vue component definition, which enables type checking/autocomplete.

+It  looks like this:

 ```js
 import { defineComponent } from 'vue'